 When I wanted to start running more than once in a blue moon, I signed up for a training group.
 Perhaps the marathon was overkill, but I’m always more consistent – running, yoga, and everything else – when I’ve made a public, social commitment. ~Jen

-Children, even more than adults, benefit from consistency and often take a few classes to feel comfortable in a space, with a teacher, and with other students.
+Children, even more than adults, benefit from consistency.
+It often take a few classes for children, especially toddlers, to feel comfortable in a space, with a teacher, and with other students and start to show their true personalities.
 Some children warm up more slowly than others and might not participate very much for weeks (even if they are teaching entire classes to their dolls or siblings at home).

 Practicing next to the same friendly faces every week, struggling through the same challenging poses, chuckling over the same jokes or instructor’s verbal gaffs (no, that never happens), and simply being together every week builds community.
 Friendships are established in yoga classes and we are practicing with our neighbors.